Updated May 3, 2023

 XIRR Function in Excel

-XIRR is popular in spreadsheet analysis because, unlike the XIRR function, it allows for uneven periods of time between compounding dates.
-XIRR function is especially useful in financial structures because the timing of the initial investment within the month can have a meaningful effect on the XIRR.
-For instance, large equity investment on the 1st of the month produces a much lower XIRR than the same sized equity investment on the last day of the same month.
-By allowing for variable periods of compounding, the XIRR Function allows for the exact number of days in the first period and therefore it can help to assess the effect of a delay in the partnership formation date within the same month.
+XIRR is popular in spreadsheet analysis because, unlike the XIRR function, it allows for irregular periods between compounding dates.
+The XIRR function is especially useful in financial structures because the timing of the initial investment within the month can have a meaningful effect on the XIRR.
+For instance, a large equity investment on the 1st of the month produces a much lower XIRR than the same sized equity investment on the last day of the same month.
+The XIRR Function provides the exact number of days in the first period by allowing for variable compounding periods.
+Therefore, it can help assess the effect of a delay in the partnership formation date within the same month.

-XIRR Function also has a few of its own unique flaws.
-Because it uses the internal actual date logic in excel, it is impossible to use the XIRR function with even monthly periods consistent with 30/360 loan interest calculations.
+XIRR Function also has a few of its unique flaws.
+Because it uses Excel’s internal actual date logic, using the XIRR function with even monthly periods consistent with 30/360 loan interest calculations is impossible.
 Also, a well-known bug with the XIRR function as of this writing is that it cannot handle a set of cash flows that start with zero as its initial value.

 XIRR Formula in Excel